optimalcharb/pdf-entity-labeling/README.md

 - EmbedPDF: [GitHub](https://github.com/embedpdf/embed-pdf-viewer), [docs for @embedpdf/pdfium](https://www.embedpdf.com/docs/pdfium/introduction) the JS library to wrap the C++ engine, [docs for @embedpdf/core](https://www.embedpdf.com/docs/react/introduction) which I have modified
 - Currently PDFs are rendered by URL only, later I want to fix the BufferStrategy in plugin-loader to load PDFs from local storage
-- Plugins are built in Redux style and must have commented sections following plugin-template/
+- Plugins are built in consitent style defined by core (not using standard Redux style) and must have commented sections following plugin-template/
 - Refer to GitHub Issues for ideas

 ### Forms